International-Data-Spaces-Association/IDSA-Rulebook/009_Dataspace_Trust_Frameworks.md

 ### Trust Establishment and Maintenance

 Trust is established through iterative claim exchange and policy reconciliation as described in the [Trust](008_Trust.md) section.
 Summarisable by those important points:
 1. **Claim Issuance and Verification**: Participants issue claims about themselves or their data.
-Verification occurs via cryptographic proofs (e.g., digital signatures) or decentralized oracles, without reliance on central authorities.
+Verification occurs via cryptographic proofs (e.g., digital signatures) or decentralized oracles (services that provide verifiable external assertions, such as status or reference facts), without reliance on central authorities.
 2. **Policy Alignment**: Policies are expressed as logical constraints.
 Reconciliation uses a negotiation protocol to find mutually acceptable terms.
 3. **Runtime Monitoring**: Trust is maintained through continuous monitoring of invariants, such as data usage logs or revocation signals.
 Violations trigger automatic revocation or escalation to human oversight.